forcedotcom/salesforcedx-vscode/CODE_OF_CONDUCT.md

 advances
 * Personal attacks, insulting/derogatory comments, or trolling
 * Public or private harassment
-* Publishing, or threatening to publish, others' private information–such as a physical or electronic address–without explicit permission
+* Publishing, or threatening to publish, others' private information—such as a physical or electronic address—without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
 * Advocating for or encouraging any of the above behaviors